Thanks for doing your part!

 More on COVID-19 TESTING in Pima County

 Please follow the Pima County Mask Mandate requiring the wearing face coverings in public if 6 feet of physical distancing cannot be maintained.
 The rule is still in effect and applies to everyone over the age of 5.
-Please consider wearing your mask or face covering when you're walking downtown on sidewalks, waiting in a common area for a table to dine, not actively eating or drinking at your table, and in situations where 6 feet of physical distancing cannot be maintained.
+Please consider wearing your mask or face covering when you're walking downtown on sidewalks, waiting in a common areas for a table, not actively eating or drinking at your table, and in situations where 6 feet of physical distancing cannot be maintained.
 Please be patient and understanding with service workers who are working hard to maintain a safe environment for all.

 More about face coverings